 This post may contain affiliate links for which I earn a commission.
 Read my disclosure page here.

-These Paleo Banana Coconut Blondies are absolutely delicious.
-They are gluten-free, grain-free, refined sugar-free, and Paleo-friendly.
+These Banana Coconut Blondies are absolutely delicious.
+These Banana Coconut Blondies are rich, moist, and absolutely delicious.

 Bananas and coconut are the star of these blondies!
 Coconut flour tends to absorb a lot of moisture and creates just the right consistency for the perfect banana blondies.
 They were so beyond good, guys.
 These rich, moist, and delicious blondies will leave you speechless!
 Chewy, gooey, and absolutely delicious!
-I absolutely love how guilt-free this stuff is while tasting so decadent.
-AND – it’s easy.
+I absolutely love how indulgent this treat is while tasting so decadent.

 I also love how moist they are, just like real banana bread but in the form of blondies.

 These Paleo Banana Coconut Blondies are the perfect treat after lunch, dinner or for the lunch box.
 The lunch box is not complete without a sweet little treat.
 Switch it up this week with these good-for-you banana coconut blondies!
-A guiltless treat that tastes so delicious and is free of highly processed ingredients!
+A delightful treat that tastes so delicious and is made with simple ingredients!
 This is an easy recipe you’ll come back to again and again.
-(You can leave out the chocolate chunks and chocolate ganache for a sweet guiltless treat.
-You can add instead chopped walnuts.)
+(You can leave out the chocolate chunks and chocolate ganache.
+You can add chopped walnuts instead.)

 Bake them, share them with your friends, and you’re sure to make someone’s day.
 Enjoy!